 Python is an interpreted programming language.
 It is used to generate some source files, documenation, and other tasks.
-Python 2.5 or later (including Python 3) should work fine and Python 3.5 and 2.7 are recommended.
-If you’re building documentation you must have Python 2 installed since AsciiDoc doesn’t support Python 3.
+Python 2.5 or later (including Python 3) should work fine and Python 3 is recommended.
+It may be required in the future.

 Python is either included or available as a package on most UNIX-like platforms.
 Windows packages and source are available at https://python.org/download/.
 The Cygwin Python package is not recommended since /usr/bin/python is a symbolic link, which causes confusion outside Cygwin.